Tips & Tricks - Starting Processes

-Timers in processes can be started via Groovy.
-Parameters can also be passed in the process.
+Timers in processes can be started using Groovy.
+Parameters can also be passed to it.
 You can download our sample process here and import it as usual.
-In the illustration below you can see the process opened in the "Processes" module.
+The figure below shows the process opened in the "Processes" module.

-1. Generic event handler with / without parameters
+1. Generic event handler with or without parameters

-In the properties dialog of these two generic event handlers, you can see that the class "de.uplanet.lucy.server.workflow.eventhandler.UserWorkflowEventHandler" is selected.
-The eventGuid is automatically assigned and entered as a property when this class is selected.
+In the Properties dialog for these two generic event handlers, you'll see that the class "de.uplanet.lucy.server.workflow.eventhandler.UserWorkflowEventHandler" is selected.
+The eventGuid is automatically assigned when this class is selected and entered as a property.
 With this configuration, the timer (3) included in the process can be started.
-You will learn how to do this after the process elements have been described.
+You'll learn how to do this after reading the description of the process elements.

-The two Groovy actions contain script to start the timer optionally with or without passing parameters at the same time.
+The two Groovy actions contain scripts that start the timer either with or without passing parameters at the same time.
 This function returns the "JobStarter" class.
-The script for the Groovy action "With parameters" looks like this:
+The script for the Groovy action "With Parameters" looks like this:

 import de.uplanet.lucy.server.scheduler.JobStarter